PascalAllekotte/PascalAllekotte/README.md

 - **AI integrations** — language models and translation APIs wired into apps as working features, not demos
 - **Data layer** — Firebase, REST APIs and local persistence behind apps and web front ends

-At the moment I'm building a quiz app for a company, together with a macOS companion app their instructors use to manage the content.

 Alongside that I run [layfirst.com](https://layfirst.com), my own product for flooring contractors — website and app, currently in testing with companies in the trade.